cloudlinux/cloudlinux-doc/docs/control_panel_integration/README.md

 *                                                                         *
 ***************************************************************************
 ```
-This is the default behaviour so users cannot overload server with lot of api requests.
+This is the default behavior so users cannot overload a server with a lot of API requests.
 :::

-:::tip Warning
+:::warning Warning
-When using sudo, you must configure sudo with NOSETENV tag in order to forbid user to
-override `SUDO_USER` environment or use other secure methods (e.g. `logname`) to get the
-user who ran the command through sudo.
+When using sudo, you must configure sudo with <span class="notranslate">NOSETENV</span> tag in order to forbid the user to override <span class="notranslate">`SUDO_USER`</span> environment or use other secure methods (e.g. <span class="notranslate">`logname`</span>) to get the user who ran the command through sudo.
 :::

-As an alternative for sudo you can use regular SUID scripts, but we strongly recommend
-using SUDO because of builtin logging of permissions escalation.
+As an alternative for sudo you can use regular SUID scripts, but we strongly recommend using SUDO because of builtin logging of permissions escalation.

 You can find more details on how to configure your scripts in CageFS properly here:

 * [Configuration.
 General information](/cloudlinux_os_components/#configuration-2)
 * [How to integrate CageFS with any control panel](/control_panel_integration/#how-to-integrate-cagefs-with-a-control-panel)